oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 ## Task 1: Configure and enable Database Vault

-You start by creating two DV user accounts:
+You start by creating two DV user accounts.

-- **Database Vault owner (`SEC_ADMIN_OWEN`)**
+**Database Vault owner (`SEC_ADMIN_OWEN`)**
-   - This user is mandatory as a trusted user of DV-related objects, roles, PL/SQL packages, and DV-policies.
+   - This user is mandatory and is a trusted user of DV-related objects, roles, PL/SQL packages, and DV-policies.
-   - `SEC_ADMIN_OWEN` has the `DV_OWNER` role which can enable or disable Database Vault, and manage policies.
+   - Has the `DV_OWNER` role which can enable or disable Database Vault, and manage policies.
-      - Owen also has the `DV_ADMIN` role, which can configure Database Vault policies but not enable or disable Database Vault.
-      - Oracle recommends you create additional accounts with the `DV_ADMIN` role for day-to-day use.
+   - Also has the `DV_ADMIN` role, which can configure Database Vault policies but not enable or disable Database Vault.
+Oracle recommends you create additional accounts and grant them the `DV_ADMIN` role for day-to-day use, instead of using the `DV_OWNER` role.
-      - By default, Owen cannot access application data as this is not it's responsibility in the database.
+   - By default, Owen cannot access application data as this is not its responsibility in the database.
    - You should securely store the account created as `DV_OWNER` and only use it when necessary.

-- **Database Vault account manager (`ACCTS_ADMIN_ACE`)**
+**Database Vault account manager (`ACCTS_ADMIN_ACE`)**
-   - This user is an optional but recommended to separate responsibilities between users.
-   - `ACCTS_ADMIN_ACE` has the `DV_ACCTMGR` role and can create users, change user passwords, drop users, and manage user profiles.
+   - Has the `DV_ACCTMGR` role and can create users, change user passwords, drop users, and manage user profiles.
-      - ACE cannot manage Database Vault related objects, roles, packages, or DV-policies.
+   - Cannot manage Database Vault related objects, roles, packages, or DV-policies.
+   - An optional, but recommended, user to separate responsibilities between the user who owns DV configuration (`SEC_ADMIN_OWEN`) and the user who can manage accounts (`ACCTS_ADMIN_ACE`).
-      - By default, ACE cannot access application data as this is not it's responsibility in the database.
+   - By default, `ACCTS_ADMIN_ACE` cannot access application data as this is not its responsibility in the database.

-Database Vault tips:
+**Database Vault tips:**
-- While a user can have DV_OWNER and DV_ACCTMGR, Oracle recommends maintaining separation of duties by using two different accounts
+- While a user can have `DV_OWNER` and `DV_ACCTMGR`, Oracle recommends maintaining separation of duties by using two different accounts
 - By default `ADMIN` has `DV_OWNER`, `DV_ADMIN`, `DV_ACCTMGR` and several other significant DV-related roles.
 Oracle recommends you do not use the `ADMIN` account except when absolutely necessary.
 You should grant the appropriate roles, such as `DV_ADMIN` or `DV_ACCTMGR` to named database users (e.g. jsmith, kjohnson) to minimize sharing of accounts.
 - Create at least one additional database account with the `DV_OWNER` role and grant it `WITH ADMIN OPTION` so it can grant or revoke the role from other users. **Having a backup account is essential.**
-- Never lose your primary or backup accounts.
-You can store the passwords to the users you create during the initial configuration in a password vault, or other secure service, and require named accounts (e.g. jsmith, kjohnson) for day-to-day operations.
+- **Never lose your primary or backup accounts.** You should store the passwords to the users you create during the initial configuration in a secure location, such as a password vault or other secure service.
+- You should require named accounts (e.g. jsmith, kjohnson) for day-to-day operations rather than generic, service, accounts.

+**Getting Started**

 1. If you are not already in your Oracle Autonomous Database, open a SQL Worksheet on your Autonomous DB as the `ADMIN` database user